 He is one of three PKK leaders who held talks in Oslo, Norway, with Turkish government envoys between 2008 and May 2011.
-These talks were totally secret -- "we committed ourselves not to disclose any details of these meetings until we had reached a solution", explains Zubeyir Aydar, one of the three Kurdish representatives concerned, a politician from Siirt and an acting member of the Turkish parliament from 1991 to 1994.
-Aydar now lives in exile in Brussels, where he chairs the KCK (PKK) "parliament".
+PKK is a Kurdistan Workers Party.
+At times, the content of the meeting should be kept in a secret way; this is done for security purposes.
+The reason for the meeting to be kept as a secret is that the solution to the addressed problem was not yet attained.
+Here is the site link that redirects to the problem at present.
+These talks were totally secret — “we committed ourselves not to disclose any details of these meetings until we had reached a solution”, explains Zubeyir Aydar, one of the three Kurdish representatives concerned, a politician from Siirt and an acting member of the Turkish parliament from 1991 to 1994.
+Aydar now lives in exile in Brussels, where he chairs the KCK (PKK) “parliament”.

 It was only after the ruling Turkish government of Reycip Erdogan orchestrated “leaks” in the Turkish press that Zubeyir Aydar accepted to meet with Western journalists and although reluctantly, shed some light on the Oslo meetings.